Questions to Ask at Your Dental Implants Consultation Gladstone, MO

 What are the requirements to qualify for a dental implants procedure?

-At Gladstone Family Dental Group, we place dental implants in patients for a variety of reasons.
+At Gladstone Family Dental And Implants, we place dental implants in patients for a variety of reasons.
 One of the key, qualifying factors is health.
 If you have any other oral health problems, these will need to be addressed first.
 Since this is a surgical procedure, it is important to start the process with healthy teeth and gums.
 The other qualifying factor is bone density.
 We will take X-rays in our Gladstone dental office to determine if your bone is dense enough for secure implant placement.
 If it is not, we can discuss other options such as bone grafts.

 How long does the process take?